AlexJReid/blog/content/posts/xllify/index.md

 **Excel is the original rapid application development tool.** You can do unholy things to get the job done without code.
 These solutions end up brittle and hard to change.

 Over the years there have been many approaches for extending Excel beyond formula soup and VBA.
 There is the excellent [Excel-DNA](https://excel-dna.net/), [PyXLL](https://www.pyxll.com/), Microsoft's own [Office.js](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview) and [Python](https://support.microsoft.com/en-gb/office/introduction-to-python-in-excel-55643c2e-ff56-4168-b1ce-9428c8308545) support, among others.
-These technologies are far simpler than the [Excel C Development Kit](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and are well documented and supported.
+These technologies are far simpler and feature rich than the [Excel C Development Kit](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and are well documented and supported.

 There are many ways to skin a cat, so **check them out first to see if they fit your problem space.**